 Liberty decision: Thoughts and impressions (Carloni) (May 10, 2021)

-It just took me three hours to review the entire Liberty decision, and wow — what a decision.
+It just took me three hours to review the entire Liberty decision in Town of Apple Valley v.
+Apple Valley Ranchos Water Corp.
+(Case no. CIVDS1600180), and wow — what a decision.
 A few points stand out but the decision is a pretty damning condemnation of the efforts of the Town.
 The judge relied on Liberty experts who were well-grounded in competent documentation and analysis and lambasted the Town’s experts.
 It almost seemed like the judge was telling the Town, “Nice try but don’t bullshit me again!” (sorry for the language)

 Here are ten points that struck me as important.